 Students are set assignments.
 These may be in the form of briefs, problem solving exercises and research investigations.
 They are contextualised using realistic scenarios.
 The assessment may require students to write a report, write a business proposal, deliver a presentation, or make conclusions based on extensive research into a practical investigation.

 All assessment is criterion-referenced, based on the achievement of specified learning outcomes.
 Each unit within a qualification has specified assessment guidance.

 100% of assessment is by the internally assessed and externally quality assured portfolio of evidence.

-To achieve the NCFE Level 3 Certificate in Photography, learners must successfully demonstrate their achievement of all learning outcomes of the units as detailed in the qualification specification.
+To achieve the NCFE Level 3 Certificate in Photography, students must successfully demonstrate their achievement of all learning outcomes of the units as detailed in the qualification specification.

 165 – 175 GLH.
 Total qualification time (TQT) is 260 hours.